0x00000042/wa-gun-law-summary/wa-gun-law-summary.md

 **Are there any other locations where firearms are prohibited?**

 Yes.
-RCW [9.41.300](https://app.leg.wa.gov/RCW/default.aspx?cite=9.41.300) (1) prohibits possession of any firearm in other places, including jails; court rooms; mental health facilities; bars, lounges, and cannabis shops; airports; and others, though common entry areas are usually exempted, while (2)(b) allows cities, towns, and counties to prohibit possession of a firearm inside a stadium or convention center operated by a city, town or county.
+RCW [9.41.300](https://app.leg.wa.gov/RCW/default.aspx?cite=9.41.300) (1) prohibits possession of any firearm in other places, including jails; court rooms; mental health facilities; bars, lounges, and cannabis shops (except for proprietor and employees); airports; and others, though common entry areas are usually exempted, while (2)(b) allows cities, towns, and counties to prohibit possession of a firearm inside a stadium or convention center operated by a city, town or county.

 **Do gun free zones have force of law?**